alexj/Raycast-Commands/README.md

 # To-Do
-- Separate the write-to-clipboard from the paste functionality and turn it into an option
 - Perhaps an option or different script for:
 	- single line versus list output
 	- Copy to clipboard vs. paste